One of the biggest hurdles to buying a home is saving up for a down payment.

 Debt-to-income (DTI) ratio is monthly debt/expenses divided by gross monthly income.

 USDA Guaranteed Rural Housing loans subject to USDA-specific requirements and applicable state income and property limits.
 Fairway is not affiliated with any government agencies.
-These materials are not from USDA or RD and were not approved by USDA or RD or any other government agency.
+These materials are not from USDA, RD, FHA, or HUD and were not approved by USDA, RD, FHA, or HUD or any other government agency.